joaomelo/calystone/README.md

 Moreover, if your data is stored in an open format like text files, you can switch to a new app without concern when the old one is no longer available.

 The Calystone project embraces this philosophy.
-If you found this discussion interesting, you can read more stuff about it in posts like [this](https://web.archive.org/web/20211227173721/https://www.al3x.net/blog/2009/01/31/the-case-against-everything-buckets) or [this](https://sive.rs/plaintext).

 # Author